top of page

 1. Program Design

 ABC Company is a global SaaS company serving quick-service and fast-casual restaurant operators through point-of-sale, analytics, and workforce technology.
-The organization employs approximately 50 people in the United States, the European Union, and the Philippines.
-Non–Customer Success teams follow a hybrid model near the Salt Lake City headquarters, while international teams work fully remotely.
-Because ABC Company’s workflow depends on rapid coordination, dense digital communication, and multi-time-zone collaboration, employees experience sustained cognitive demands.
-These demands underscore the need for a structured wellness framework that supports recovery, predictability, and equity across regions.
+The organization employs approximately 50 people across the United States, the European Union, and the Philippines.
+Non–Customer Success teams follow a hybrid model near Salt Lake City, while international teams work fully remotely.

 2. Implementation Plan